Pan American Center: Other events

 In addition to its extensive history as a collegiate basketball venue, the Pan American Center has been a prolific host to a wide variety of concerts and special events in its five decades of service.
-For many years the building was a natural stop for many concert tours, as it was the largest venue along Interstate 10 between Houston and Phoenix.
+The illustrious list of entertainers to have performed at the Pan Am includes such icons as Metallica, Rod Stewart, Van Halen, Bon Jovi, Garth Brooks, Whitney Houston, Elton John, Prince, George Strait, Tina Turner, U2, and Carrie Underwood, among countless others.

-Among the more notable events held in the arena are the 1996 Miss Teen USA pageant and presidential speeches (most recently a campaign stop by George W. Bush in 2004).
+Among the other notable events held in the arena are the 1996 Miss Teen USA pageant, presidential speeches (most recently a campaign stop by George W. Bush in 2004), and multiple professional boxing and wrestling events, including the nationally televised professional boxing debut of NFL star Ed "Too Tall" Jones in 1979.
 The arena also hosts the university's annual fall and spring commencement ceremonies.
-The arena has also occasionally hosted the New Mexico State High School Basketball Tournament when the event's usual venue in Albuquerque was unavailable due to scheduling conflicts.